acornprover/acornprover.org/docs/cli.md

 Options:

-- `--no-cache-skip` - Do not skip unchanged modules based on manifest hash checks
+- `--ignore-hash` - Ignore manifest hash checks and reprocess unchanged modules
-- `--no-write-cache` - Do not write verification results to the cache
+- `--read-only` - Verify without writing results to the cache
 - `--line <LINE>` - Search for a proof at a specific line number
 - `--fail-fast` - Exit on the first verification failure
 - `--strict` - Reject any use of the `axiom` keyword